slamora/brackets-wiki/Brackets-Development-How-Tos.md

 Normally, you'll want to use Document (see above) to read the contents of a file that the user might edit.
 If you modify a file via Document, it will automatically be recorded as an unsaved change for the user to track.

 There are some cases where you may want to simply load a configuration file without treating it as a user document.
-For this, Brackets provides a basic file I/O API loosely based on the HTML 5 [file system API](http://www.w3.org/TR/file-system-api/), except with access to the full local file system. _These APIs are very likely to change in the future._ But for now, here's an example:
+For this, Brackets provides a basic [FileSystem API](File System) for direct access to local files.
+Here's how to simple read a file:
 ```
 // On Windows, paths look like "C:/foo/bar.txt"
 // On Mac, paths look like "/foo/bar.txt"
-var fileEntry = new NativeFileSystem.FileEntry(localPath);
+var file = FileSystem.getFileForPath(localPath);

-var promise = FileUtils.readAsText(fileEntry);  // completes asynchronously
+var promise = FileUtils.readAsText(file);  // completes asynchronously
 promise.done(function (text) {
     console.log("The contents of the file are:\n" + text);
 })
 .fail(function (errorCode) {
-    console.log("Error #" + errorCode);  // one of the FileError constants
+    console.log("Error #" + errorCode);  // one of the FileSystemError constants
 });
 ```